 - National Institute of Child Health and Human Development Study of Early Child Care and Youth Development

 Data and documentation for phases I and II of the NICHD-SECCYD study.
 Access to the data set requires application and IRB approval.

 - National Longitudinal Study of Adolescent Health at the University of North Carolina, Chapel Hill.

 - Organization for Economic Co-ordination and Development-Program for International Student Assessment

 Reports from the recent study are available as downloadable Excel tables.

-Panel Study of Income Dynamics.
-The PSID is a longitudinal survey of a representative sample of US individuals and the families in which they reside.
+- Panel Study of Income Dynamics (PSID) is a longitudinal survey of a representative sample of US individuals and the families in which they reside.

 Data available from the five centers of ISR, including Center for Political Studies Inter-university Consortium for Political and Social Research, Population Studies Center, Research Center for Group Dynamics, and Survey Research Center.